 Southern History You Didn‘t Learn in School...

 Powerful forces shape and define a sanitized version of Southern history.
 Author Frank Beacham met these distortions head-on when he began a personal quest to explore his memories and answer lingering questions from his days growing up in South Carolina.
-The result is Whitewash, the new second edition of compelling book that destroys carefully constructed myths to reveal three extraordinary events that many influential Southerners would just as soon forget.
+The result is Whitewash, the new third edition of compelling book that destroys carefully constructed myths to reveal three extraordinary events that many influential Southerners would just as soon forget.

 Three Lost Stories from the Modern South